 Word to the Wise

 Mikayla Gingrey-Osborne — the recipient of LMU’s prestigious 2021 Marian Award for excellence in service, leadership, and academic achievement — gets the big picture.
 Earning a baccalaureate degree in Screenwriting from the top-ranked LMU School of Film & Television, Mikayla is poised to turn her big dreams into positive change through evocative storytelling.
-This fall, the Seattle, Washington native, will embark on her next chapter at LMU as a Master of Fine Arts (MFA) candidate on the Writing and Producing for TV track.
+The Seattle, Washington native is currently embarking on her next chapter at LMU as a Master of Fine Arts (MFA) candidate on the Writing and Producing for TV track.

 “As a Jesuit institution, there is a huge focus on social justice and doing service with and for others,” Mikayla, who also minored in history and political science, said.
 “In class, I learned the intellectual understanding of this, and now as I’m moving into my post-grad life, I’m emboldened to take action.”